mikeeq/mbp-fedora/README.md

 - Kernel/Mac related issues are mentioned in kernel repo
 - Macbooks with Apple T2 can't boot bootloader from HFS+ formatted ESP - only FAT32.

-> workaround applied - HFS+ ESP is reformatted to FAT32 in post-scripts step
+> workaround applied - HFS+ ESP is reformatted to FAT32 in post-scripts step and labelled as `msftdata`

 - gnome-initial-setup is broken - nothing actually happens after user creation during initial setup (it should restart gnome session with created user)